Skip to main content

 • working closely with Local Authorities, communities, and the Community Sector in tackling health inequalities.

-Cheshire West is focussing on two locally identified areas of health inequalities: those who are living in transient populations, and those living with a learning disability or autism.
+Cheshire West is focussing on two locally identified areas of health inequalities: those who are living in transient populations, and those living with a learning disability or neurodiversity.

 This ambitious programme of work will run alongside wider efforts to reduce health inequalities.
 Local work on health inequalities is important.
 Whilst Cheshire West is generally thought of as an affluent borough, the overall picture masks stark gaps between areas of prosperity and deprivation.
-The median (average) local household income in 2022 was £32,239 but 11% of local households have an annual income of less than £15,000 [1].
-Some 24,670 local people live in neighbourhoods ranked in the most deprived 10 per cent in England [2] and 9,252 local children lived in low-income houses during 2021/22.
+The median local household income is £35,100[1] per year but, 21.8% of local households have an annual income of less than £21,900 compared to 21.5% nationally.
+Some 26,731 local people live in neighbourhoods ranked in the most deprived 10 per cent in England and 10,796 local children lived in low-income families during 2022/23[2].
 According to the latest data available, whilst female life expectancy in the borough continues to rise, for men it has started to fall.
 The inequality in both male and female life expectancy at birth has reduced.
 Male life expectancy across the borough varies by up to 9.8 years for men and 7.8 years for women.

 To address inequalities, investment should be targeted to where need is greatest, an approach known as proportionate universalism.
 Long term investment in a life course approach can limit ill health and the accumulation of risk throughout life.
 Altering policies, environments, and social norms to reduce inequalities will benefit all our residents, as well as future generations.
 Therefore, this approach can provide high returns for health and contribute to social and economic development.
 A holistic approach to investment is required, focusing on preventing health risks and reducing their cumulative effect throughout life and across generations to mitigate the economic burden of health costs.